Proof Key for Code Exchange Overview

 In the Code Flow overview we explained:

-- How this popular message exchange pattern works;
+- How this popular message exchange pattern works

-- The kinds of client applications that use it;
+- The kinds of client applications that use it

-- Variations that can be used to get different types of tokens (e.g., ID Tokens and Refresh Tokens); and
+- Variations that can be used to get different types of tokens (e.g., ID Tokens and Refresh Tokens) and

 - How the user is redirected back to the client application once authentication and delegation are complete.

 This last point about OAuth URL redirection is an important one.
 As mentioned many times in the OAuth 2.0 Threat Model (RFC 6819), the use of redirects is one of the primary attack vectors of OAuth.
 There are many ways that an attacker may try to take advantage of the code flow's redirection back to the client.
-These dangers are largely mitigated by:
+These security vulnerabilities are largely mitigated by:

-- Requiring the client to authenticate itself at the token endpoint (when redeeming the authorization code);
+- Requiring the client to authenticate itself at the token endpoint (when redeeming the authorization code)

-- Using TLS on the client's redirect URI;
+- Using TLS on the client's redirect URI

 - Having a unique redirect URI for each client which it has total control over.